Demi Lovato Deserved About 10 Percent Of That ‘I’m 1 Percent African!’ Twitter Dragging [Opinion]

 Until 24 hours later, that is, when she defiantly returned to Twitter with a brash, “I’m back, b**ches,” like people were more in fear of her than they were highly annoyed by her (but again, I digresss).

-Just as with the whole inanity of the minutiae of African blood that floats somewhere deep inside of the body of the “Body Say” vocalist, no would have ever have anything negative to say about Demi Lovato if she would just correctly back up whatever it was that she was trying to imply.
-And it’s not like anyone needs to directly explains things to her, either — she has the internet!
+Just as with the whole inanity of the minutiae of African blood that floats somewhere deep inside of the body of the “Body Say” vocalist, no would ever have anything negative to say about Demi Lovato if she would just correctly back up whatever it was that she was trying to imply.
+And it’s not like anyone needs to directly explain things to her, either — she has the internet!

 For example, a simple Google search would’ve brought up several hundred links to solidify the findings of the so-called DNA test, just as it would’ve shown her that Carey’s infamous “I don’t know her” line was meant to address the fact that she didn’t know Lopez outside of her place in entertainment (in other words, Mariah knows who Jennifer is, she just doesn’t know her as say, someone like Sean “Puff Daddy” Combs knows Jennifer.
 Get it?).